In This Article

 IUD stands for intrauterine device.
 The product itself is a small, flexible, T-shaped piece of plastic that is inserted into the uterus by a healthcare provider, says Moore.
 There are five different brands of IUD approved by the FDA, divided into two main types: copper (or ParaGard) IUDs and hormonal IUDs (including Liletta, Mirena, Skyla, and Kyleena).

 The ParaGard IUD is wrapped in a small bit of copper and is nonhormonal, says Moore.
-The Liletta, Mirena, Skyla, and Kyleena IUDs use the hormone progestin to prevent ovulation and thicken cervical mucus, which blocks sperm.
+The Liletta, Mirena, Skyla, and Kyleena IUDs use the hormone progestin to thicken cervical mucus, which blocks sperm.
+Ovulation is sometimes prevented too, although this varies from one person to the next.
 In general, "they all work by preventing how sperm gets to the egg," Moore explains.

 But what's true of every IUD is the effectiveness.
 "IUDs are considered the same effectiveness in preventing pregnancy as getting your tubes tied," says Fahimeh Sasan, DO, ob-gyn at Mount Sinai, and consultant medical doctor at Progyny.
 IUDs also do not impact, alter, or harm your future fertility, Sasan says.